 Natives to New Zealand like to refer to it as ‘Godzone’ or ‘God’s own country’, and those who have the chance to visit will quickly come to understand why.
 An aesthetic wonderland of soaring mountains capped by snow, rugged coastlines, and primeval forests, penguins, whales, and seals fill the waters around it, whilst exotic birds and animals live amongst its wild places.
 It is a land unlike any other, defined by an ethereal, enchanting majesty.

 Beloved of filmmakers and photographers alike, it offers some truly stunning sites to explore for those who choose to visit.
-If you’d like to number amongst them, start planning your trip with a company like Round the World Experts today, and add these three breath-taking locations to your itinerary…
+If you’d like to number amongst them, start planning your trip and add these three breath-taking locations to your itinerary…

 1. The Waikato River